Omezzine Khelifa

 Omezzine Khelifa (Arabic: أم الزين خليفة) is a Tunisian politician, activist, and social entrepreneur.
 Born on 7 July 1982 in Carthage she was raised in La Marsa in the northern suburb of Tunis.
 After earning her high school diploma in mathematics, she moved to France where she finished her studies as a telecommunications and computer science engineer, specialized in networks and distributed applications.
-She worked in the finance field as a consultant for Société Générale Investment Banking and fintech compagnies.
+She worked in the finance field as a consultant for Société Générale Investment Banking and fintech companies.

 Family

 Omezzine was born and raised in a family of academia.
 Her father, Mounir Khelifa, is an English Literature Professor in the Faculty of Literature, Arts and Humanities in Tunis.
 Her mother, Amina Arfaoui, is a writer and a German Literature Professor.
 She has one brother, Melik Melek Khelifa who is a doctor and a singer, a guitar player and a music composer.
 Her brother along with his wife, Jelena Dobric, created Persona; a female fronted metal band in Tunisia.